kilonzijnr/photo-bing/README.md

 You have read the projects REAME.md Documentation.

 # Installation Requirements

-To install Photo_bing, follow these steps: python3.8 pipenv
+- python3.8
+- pipenv
-Git and Github
+- Git and Github
-Gunicorn
+- Gunicorn

 # Installing Photo Bing
 - Install the dependancies above